murkl/arch-os/modules/installer/README.md

 `simulating && return 0` is the first line of every task, before anything that changes the machine — that is what turns `--debug` into a simulation. `where` returns the task's own folder.

+A task fails on any non-zero status: a command that failed anywhere in it, or whatever it hands back at the end.
+So a guard as the **last** line fails it when the guard does not fire — end on the real work, on an `if` block or on an `echo`.

+A task that fails stops the installation there.
+The page it stops on is the one that says the system is installed, with the mark the other way round; behind it is the module, the task, the file and line, the command and what the tool said.

 `module.sh` is deliberately small: only what several tasks must agree about, such as the mount point, the kernel command line and how a package is installed and retried, plus the functions `module.yaml` calls by name for its lists.
 Everything else belongs in the task that does it, even when that makes the script longer.

 **Note:** _Anything that needs a desktop session which does not exist yet — GNOME settings live in the session's own database — goes through `on_first_login`, which collects those lines into a script that runs once at the first login and then removes itself._

 **[➜ See AGENTS.md](../../AGENTS.md#shell-the-task-contract)** for the whole contract.

-## Checking a Step
+## Testing a Step

 A task may also say how to tell, on the machine itself, that the work took.
 That is a `test.sh` beside `task.sh`, or a `test:` in the YAML for something short:

 ```
-# tasks/thing/test.sh
+# tasks/@system/thing/test.sh
+debugging && return 0

 arch-chroot "$MNT" systemctl is-enabled something.service >/dev/null
 [ -f "${MNT}/etc/thing.conf" ]
 ```

 It runs right after the task, and it has one rule: **it reads and nothing else**.
-No `simulating` guard either — a simulated run writes nothing, so Oak runs no checks at all in one.
+Its exit status is the answer, unlike a task's, whose final status is dropped — so `return 1` here is a verdict rather than an accident.

+`debugging && return 0` is its first line, the way `simulating && return 0` is a task's: a simulated run wrote nothing, so without it every test would fail for the one reason that is not a fault.
+It is the predicate without the pause — a test is not a step anybody is watching.

-Check the outcome, not the steps that produced it: the service is enabled, the account has a password, the loader is installed.
-A check that restates the script line by line is a second copy of the task, and it is the copy that goes stale.
+Test the outcome, not the steps that produced it: the service is enabled, the account has a password, the loader is installed.
+A test that restates the script line by line is a second copy of the task, and it is the copy that goes stale.

-A check that disagrees does not fail the installation — the task itself already said it worked.
-They are collected and read once, on the page the run ends with.
-The switch that turns the whole of it off is in the settings.
+A test that disagrees does not fail the installation — the task itself already said it worked.
+The count appears under the words of the page saying the system is installed, and where anything disagreed the next page lists it: choose a row and it names the module, the task, the line in its `test.sh` and what the tool said.
+Leaving that page carries on to the offer to share the configuration, which is where a run with nothing to report goes straight away. **Validate tasks** in the settings turns the whole of it off.

 ## auto and none